 - Application fees apply and re-selection is not guaranteed.

 - If you are re-admitted to the course, your current completion rate will carry over to your new enrolment in the course.

 I was enrolled in a CSP but needed to change to an Australian Full Fee enrolment as I didn’t meet the completion rate.
 Do I need to apply for my fees to be changed back to a CSP when I re-meet the completion rate?

-If you’re enrolled in an undergraduate course, the University will automatically change your enrolment to a CSP once you re-meet the completion rate.
+The University will automatically change your enrolment to a CSP once you re-meet the completion rate.

 If you are affected by special circumstances after your subject census date

-If you withdrew from a subject after its census date, or failed a subject, and this was due to special circumstances, you can apply for that subject to not count toward your completion rate and have your SLE re-credited.
+If you withdrew from a subject after its census date, or failed a subject, and this was due to special circumstances, you can apply for that subject to not count toward your completion rate as a fail, and have your SLE re-credited.
 Documentation supporting the special circumstances and their impact will be required.